 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-Notice is hereby given that NMFS has received a request to renew an existing scientific research permit relating to black abalone.
+Notice is hereby given that NMFS has received a request to renew an existing scientific research permit.
 The proposed work is intended to increase knowledge of species listed under the Endangered Species Act (ESA) and to help guide management, conservation, and recovery efforts.
 The application may be viewed online at: https://apps.nmfs.noaa.gov/preview/preview_open_for_comment.cfm.

 Start Further Info

 Susan Wang, Long Beach, CA (ph.: 562-980-4199, email: Susan.Wang@noaa.gov).
 Permit application instructions are available from the address above, or online at https://apps.nmfs.noaa.gov.

 The following listed species are covered in this notice:

 Endangered black abalone (Haliotis cracherodii).

 Scientific research permits are issued in accordance with section 10(a)(1)(A) of the ESA (16 U.S.C.
 1531 et seq.) and regulations governing listed fish and wildlife permits (50 CFR parts 222-226).
 NMFS issues permits based on findings that such permits: (1) Are applied for in good faith; (2) if granted and exercised, would not operate to the disadvantage of the listed species that are the subject of the permit; and (3) are consistent with the purposes and policy of section 2 of the ESA.
 The authority to take listed species is subject to conditions set forth in the permits.

 Anyone requesting a hearing on the application listed in this notice should set out the specific reasons why a hearing on the application would be appropriate (see ADDRESSES).
 Such hearings are held at the discretion of the Assistant Administrator for Fisheries, NMFS.